sellout/matryoshka/README.md

 The names of these operations are the same as those in `Recursive` and `Corecursive`, but prefixed with `trans`.

 There is an additional (restricted) set of operations that also have a `T` suffix (e.g., `transCataT`).
 These only generalize in “the Elgot position” and require you to maintain the same functor.
-However, it can be the most natural way to write certain transformations, like `matryoshka.algebras.substitute`.
+However, it can be the most natural way to write certain transformations, like `turtles.algebras.substitute`.

 ### Generalization